SebNielsen/JSExcercisesPeriod3/README.md

 For an example see the firstRedis folder.

 ###9.
-Explain, using a relevant example, how redis (or a similar) can increase scalability (drastic) for a server using server side sessions
+Explain, using a relevant example, how redis (or a similar) can increase scalability (drastic) for a server using server side sessions?
+When your customer or user logs in, they authenticate and receive a token.
+This token then allows them to interact with any server in your web tier - the token is sent back and forth each time.
+There is no need for a "master" server and "slave" servers, because each server is the same.
+This allows you to scale horizontally very easily.
+The session data is then stored in a fast database like Redis.

 ###10.
 Explain, using a relevant example, a full MEAN application including relevant test cases to test the REST-API?
 See the firstMeanApplicationBackend folder.